Your browser does not support iframes.

-If you can identify yourself with the third group, this article is a must read for you.
-Careers360 brings to you expert guidelines on when and how to prepare for CAT 2018.
+If you can identify yourself with the third group, this article is a must-read for you.
+Careers360 brings to you expert guidelines on when and how to prepare for CAT 2019.

 When it comes to studying for an exam and cracking it successfully, you are your best judge to answer the question of when to start preparation.
 It is best to ask yourself how many months you need to prepare for CAT.

 The next big question after ‘when to start’ is how to prepare for CAT exam.
 It is one of the most common questions by aspirants aiming to crack this tough nut.
-It often happens that despite knowing the pattern and syllabus, aspirants get confused about how to strategise the preparations in order to make the most of it.
-Let us now check how to start with preparations for CAT 2018.
+It often happens that despite knowing the pattern and syllabus, aspirants get confused about how to strategise their preparation in order to make the most of it.
+Let us now check how to start with preparations for CAT 2019.

 While some MBA aspirants take coaching, others follow their instinct and opt for self-study with study materials available on the web.
 Although there is no hard and fast rule to follow a particular preparation method, what matters most is how you plan and which topics you study so as to cover the entire syllabus of CAT and secure a high percentile in CAT.